-Additionally, to help answer some frequently asked candidate questions, they added a “Your Questions Answered” section to their careers page.
-This not only helps interested talent and candidates preparing for interviews research their company, but it also saves recruiters time answering simple questions.
+On its careers page, Unity shares a unique series of videos that highlight different aspects of the company.
+Additionally, to help answer some frequently asked candidate questions, the company added a “Your Questions Answered” section to their careers page.
+This not only helps interested talent and candidates preparing for interviews research its company, but it also saves recruiters time answering simple questions.

 PlayStation certainly wouldn’t be the brand they are today if it didn’t recruit the best of the best.
 In order to attract top talent, it has a number of in-depth employee spotlights, employee perks and its flex mode policy highlighted on its careers page.
 Additionally, PlayStation created a number of videos on careers, internships and departments that can be found on the company’s Youtube channel.